felixludos/babel-briefings/README.md

 # Performance

 Scraping all top headline articles for all countries and all categories, requires about 350 requests to the News API, and takes less than ten minutes and collects around 1700-2000 articles.
 Thanks to parallelism, formatting and translating the articles is significantly faster and takes around two minutes.
 Finally, presenting the articles on Notion is somewhat problematic because with parallelism it can be done in less than five minutes, however all the necessary requests sent to the Notion server overload it.
 As a result, the number of workers must be decreased.
-In practice, a full update takes around 15-20 minutes, however the last step may require a few tries to coax the Notion servers into accepting all requests and to display all the articles.
+In practice, a full update takes around 15-20 minutes, however the last step may require a few tries to coax the Notion servers into accepting all requests and to display.

 Nevertheless, I reckon this performance is sufficient for a common use case to be: you run the script while making breakfast, and then by the time you are back at your computer, over a thousand headlines from all over the world are there to greet you.
 (Perhaps more important use case focuses more on the scraping and formatting steps to provide a dataset of headlines from all over the world for various NLP settings and analysis).